Albany International Today

 MC is headquartered in Neuhausen, Switzerland, with plants and sales offices in the United States, China, Brazil, England, South Korea, Canada, Sweden, France, Mexico, Italy, Australia, Japan, and Singapore.
 R&D activities are conducted in the United States at our Kaukauna, Wisconsin facility and in Halmstad, Sweden.

 growing supplier of highly engineered composite parts for the aerospace

 industry that evolved from the 1998 acquisition of Techniweave in Rochester, New Hampshire, which then merged with Texas Composites, purchased in 2006.

-AEC is the sole-source provider of 3D woven RTM fan blades and fan cases for the CFM* LEAP engine; manufacturing of these products takes place at facilities in Rochester, New Hampshire, and Commercy, France, where AEC is co-located with its partner Safran.
-A third LEAP plant is under construction in Queretaro, Mexico, with production slated to begin in 2017.
+AEC is the sole-source provider of 3D woven RTM fan blades and fan cases for the CFM* LEAP engine that powers the Airbus A320neo, the Boeing 737 MAX and the COMAC C919; manufacturing of these products takes place at facilities in Rochester, New Hampshire, Commercy, France, and Queretaro, Mexico where AEC production facilities are co-located with our partner Safran.

 Among other programs, the business also supplies Rolls-Royce with composite components for the LiftFan on the Joint Strike Fighter and for the BR725, the engine that powers the Gulfstream 65.